firstbatchxyz/hollowdb-express/README.md

 yarn
 ```

-Put your arweave wallet under `src/configurations` as `wallet.json`.
+Put your Arweave wallet in `secrets/wallet.json`.
 Then, start the server by providing the contract transaction id to connect to:

 ```bash
 yarn start <contract-txid>